SeriousOldMan/Simulator-Controller/README.md

 ### Documentation

-Coming soon.
+Currently work in progress.
 In the meantime use all the given goodies, especially the very large sample configuration as a starting point.

 ### Known issues